andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 <h4 class="article-subheader">Install</h4>
-During the two months between the audition and the start of rehearsals Mark sent us an email with our order in the lineup.
+During the two months between auditions and the start of rehearsals Mark sent us an email with our order in the lineup.
 He assigned each of us a performer from the Paris video to study.
 I drew Jurg: